 – Make sure when fitting a headset mic that both the headset and belpack are securely fixed.
 Some people prefer to wear mic pack in a pouch and this is also fine and often a better option if people have lots of costume changes.
 However we do find that our beltpacks work just fine when clipped on to belts / bra straps / pockets.

 – The easiest bit to damage on a headset mic is the cable where it joins the connector, and where it joins the head mic.
-Ensure that strain on these parts is minimised as much as possible to mimise the chance of any problems.
+Ensure that strain on these parts is minimised as much as possible to mimise the chance of any problems during a show.